deconf/search-engine-insights/readme.txt

 2. Reports about the location of your users, retrieved from Google Search Console
 3. Search Console stats about your Pages on WordPress dashboard
 4. Keywords statistics and performance reports retrieved from Google Search Console
-5. Add site to Google Search Console / Verify site ownership
+5. Verify site ownership using the Search Console metatag

 == License ==